greje3/ECE_366/Project2/README.md

 How to Run the Program:

-Download and install the MARS MIPS simulator: MARS Download
+Download and install the MARS MIPS simulator:

 Clone the repository: